Patil-Kranti/DocScan/README.md

 $ ./gradlew assembleRelease
 ```

-History
+Motiavtion
 -------

-I've started this app on a brazilian holyday "extended weekend" based on the fact that I was unable to find any open source application that does this job.
-I was mainly inspired on the RocketBook Wave closed source application.

-I really do not know if I will extend more the application, but I am writing bellow some objectives to make it better.
+It all started with inception of idea in our Prof.Athwale Sir's mind to make available a Open Source Scanner without of watermark,paid version to contribute towards Open source to  promotes the development of powerful software tools which we are increasingly reliant on .

 Roadmap
 -------

-* enhance the image gallery of scanned documents
+* add cloud support
 * register a share action in order to obtain documents already pictured through standard camera apps
-* implement automatic action based on the RocketBook Wave marking of the page

 Contributing
 ------------

 If you have any idea, feel free to fork it and submit your changes back to us at following address
-Kranti Patil <Krantipatil20@gmail.com>
+*Kranti Patil <Krantipatil20@gmail.com>
-Rohan Pawar <rohapawar22@gmail.com>
+*Rohan Pawar <rohapawar22@gmail.com>
-Utkarsha Shinkar <utkarshashinkar@gmail.com>
+*Utkarsha Shinkar <utkarshashinkar@gmail.com>
-Yash Lunawat <lunawatyash279@gmail.com>
+*Yash Lunawat <lunawatyash279@gmail.com>

 Thanks
 ------